prem-patel22/prem-patel22/README.md

 ## 👋 About Me

 I'm a passionate and aspiring B.Tech IT Engineering student on a journey to explore the vast world of technology.
 With a solid foundation in programming languages like C, C++, Java, and Python, I'm eager to dive deeper into **AI/ML** and **Full Stack Development**.
 My goal is to leverage technology to create impactful and user-centric applications.
-Currently, I'm preparing diligently for **GATE 2026** to further my academic and professional pursuits.

-I love to build and experiment!
-Some of my recent projects include:
-- 🤖 **Personal Life OS AI Assistant (LifeGPT)**: An intelligent assistant designed to streamline daily tasks and enhance personal productivity.
-- 🧠 **MindSync**: A mental health journal integrated with AI to provide insights and support.

-Let's connect and build something amazing together!

 ---